 It isn't the work completed in class that will ultimately decide pupil's GCSE results.
 It's the hours at home or in the library that allow pupils to develop the knowledge and skills required for success.

 Home Learning can be fun!
-It’s an opportunity for parents and other adults to take an active interest in what their child is doing.
+It’s an opportunity for parents and carers to take an active interest in what their child is doing.